adbayb/lookat/README.md

 ## TODO

--   Enable more granular proxy for objects (per properties)
+-   [x] Enable more granular proxy for objects (per properties)
--   Enable Array/Map/WeakMap/Set observables (+ add tests)
+-   [ ] Enable Array/Map/WeakMap/Set observables (+ add tests)
--   Do not call observers if impacted value is not modified (check inside the setter trap)
+-   [ ] Enable delete operator and other missing trap operators
--   Optimize Proxy wrapping => do not use observe api but instead observable api to define derived observables as well: const counter = observable(0) const counterSquare = observable(counter.\$ \* 2)
+-   [ ] Do not call observers if impacted value is not modified (check inside the setter trap)
 -   Optimize same observer calls if the side effect relies on computed observables: const counter = observable(0);
     const counterSquare = observe(() => counter.$2);